joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Consider:

-Character A attacks character B with 5 points of received energy.
-Character B has 3 points left in their health battery; resulting in 0, which immediately becomes 1 to keep the character alive but subdued.
+Character A attacks character B with 5 points of received energy; character B has 3 points left in their health battery.
+The health battery is set to 1 point to keep the character alive but subdued.

 Character A turns their attention to character C and attacks for 4 points of received energy.
-Character C has 4 points left in their health battery, which means character C is also at 1 point on their health battery.
+Character C has 4 points left in their health battery, which means character C is also at 1 point and subdued.

 Before the end of their turn, player A (playing character A) says they wish to kill character C, the nemesis of character A. The killing stroke is performed with no difficulty and before the end of player A’s turn.

 The fighting continues and the room is cleared over the next 4 rounds.

-During the fifth round, character B has regained full consciousness but still cannot act.
-Character A handcuffs character B at the wrists and ankles, character B is subdued but can speak.
+During the fifth round, character B has regained consciousness and can speak but cannot act.
+Character A handcuffs character B at the wrists and ankles, character B remains subdued and able to speak until the handcuffs are removed.

 ### Resurrection addition